Changissnz/nu_merchant_principal/README.md

 In more complex cases, node or edge functions can act as modifiers onto the distinguisher function in use by the third-party agent.
-This stipulation assumes that said third-party agent does not have full control over its criteria that it uses in search for the source.
+This stipulation assumes said third-party agent does not have full control over its criteria that it uses in search for the source.
 These kinds of functions are something that can be termed